BioID-GmbH/BioIDCapture-iOS/BioIDCaptureViewController.md

 ### 3D Head
 A 3D head is displayed during the recording.
 Two modes are defined for this.
-For Active Liveness Detection, the user is promptly shown “Nod your head” and the 3D head moves accordingly.
+In Active Liveness Detection, the user is prompted to “Nod your head” and the 3D head moves accordingly.
-For Challenge-Response, the user prompt “Follow the blue head” is displayed and the 3D head moves in the specified direction that was previously defined with the challenge tag.
+For Challenge-Response, the user prompt “Follow the blue head” is displayed and the 3D head moves in the specified direction, which was previously defined with the `challengeTag`.